 Yes.
 Although copyright application forms may be available in public libraries and some reference books, the U.S. Copyright Office is the only office that can accept applications and issue registrations.

-Contact the Records Research and Certifications Section of the Copyright Office at (202)707-6787 or see Circular 6, Access to and Copies of Copyright Records and Deposit, for details.
+Contact the Records Research and Certifications Section of the Copyright Office at (202)707-6787 or see Circular 6, Obtaining Access to and Copies of Copyright Records and Deposits, for details.

-Yes, we can produce an additional certificate for a fee of $40.
-See Circular 6, Access to and Copies of Copyright Records and Deposits, for details on how to make a request.
+Yes, we can produce an additional certificate for a fee of $55.
+See Circular 6, Obtaining Access to and Copies of Copyright Records and Deposits, for details on how to make a request.

 We can provide you with the information available in our records.
 A search of registrations, renewals, and recorded transfers of ownership made before 1978 requires a manual search of our files.
 Upon request, our staff will search our records at the statutory rate of $200 for each hour (2 hour minimum).
 There is no fee if you conduct a search in person at the Copyright Office.
 Copyright registrations made and documents recorded from 1978 to date are available for searching online.
 For further information, see Circular 22, How to Investigate the Copyright Status of a Work, and Circular 23, Copyright Card Catalog and the Online File.
 Check out the Virtual Card Catalog Proof of Concept as well.